MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-cloud-discovery-custom-apps.md

 ---
-title: Add custom apps to Cloud Discovery
+title: Classic portal -  Add custom apps to Cloud Discovery
-description: This topic provides information about how to add custom apps to Cloud Discovery in Defender for Cloud Apps to monitor Shadow IT. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This topic provides information about how to add custom apps to Cloud Discovery in Defender for Cloud Apps to monitor Shadow IT. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Add custom apps to Cloud Discovery
+# Classic portal: Add custom apps to Cloud Discovery

 [!INCLUDE [Banner for top of topics](includes/banner.md)]